voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 layout: post
 title: "Democracy vs. Corruption"
 author: davidernst
 excerpt: "Democratic corruption is when an elected leader betrays their responsibilities to their voters, enriching themselves or close allies instead.
-Most Americans consistently report seeing 'widespread government corruption'."
+Unfortunately, most Americans consistently report seeing widespread government corruption..."
 ---

 > No man who is corrupt, no man who condones corruption in others, can possibly do his duty by the community.